kevinaud/dynamic-forms-docs/Welcome file.md

 				- Let's say the View Models were being generated the first way, by using if statements to check the concrete type of each rule.
 				- Someone goes in and creates a new Rule type, let's call it `EvenNumberFormRule`
 				- After that, they go and add a method for `EvenNumberFormRule` to the IFormRuleVisitor interface and run the application... everything works!
 No errors!
+				- But does everything really work?
+No, because they never added another if statement for `EvenNumberFormRule` to the code that is generating the View Models (or god knows where else )
 ## Front End

  - The front end consists of two VueJS applications